Chart Color Schemes

 South Tamworth features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 57.3% of all households, including 16.8% couples with children, 22.0% couples without children, and 16.9% single parent families.
 Non-family households constitute the remaining 42.7%, with lone person households at 38.1% and group households comprising 4.6%.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households